RISHI27-dot/GSoC_2022/gstreamer/libcamera_gstreamer_example/README.md

 Set the environment so that libcamerasrc gstreamer element can be found.
-It will be found in the libcamera build dir.
-Set the environment variable to the appropriate path.
-For example, I have cloned and built libcamer on the Desktop on my linux system, for me the command will be
+For example, I have cloned and built libcamera on the Desktop on my linux system, for me the command to set the environment will be

 ```
 export GST_PLUGIN_PATH=~/Desktop/libcamera/build/src/gstreamer